How to Take Payments Online

 Step 2: set up a payment gateway:

 A payment gateway connects your website to a payment processing network.
-It asks for customers’ card details, and then submits the charge for settlement.
-Think of it as an online card machine.
+It's a piece of software that helps secure and authenticate a transaction, capturing your customers’ card details and submitting the charge for settlement.

 Popular examples of companies that provide payment gateways include: